- About Us

 (c) On purchases made from the 1st through 15th day of a month, payment must be made on or before the 25th day of that month.
 On purchases made on the 16th through the last day of a month, payment must be made on or before the 10th day of the following month.
 An account is not delinquent if payment is received by the wholesale dealer not later than the fourth business day after the date payment is due under this subsection.

 (d) Each delivery of liquor shall be accompanied by an invoice giving the date of purchase.
-If a retailer becomes delinquent in the payment of an account for liquor, the wholesale dealer immediately shall report that fact in writing to the commission or administrator.
-No wholesale dealer may sell any liquor to a retailer who is delinquent until the delinquent account is paid in full and cleared from the records of the commission.
-An account becomes delinquent if it is not paid when it is required to be paid under Subsection (c) of this section.
+If a retailer becomes delinquent in the payment of an account for liquor, the wholesale dealer immediately shall report that fact in writing, including by electronic mail or facsimile transmission, to the commission or administrator.
+A wholesale dealer may not sell any liquor to a retailer who is delinquent until the delinquent account is paid in full and cleared from the records of the commission.
+An account becomes delinquent if it is not paid when it is required to be paid under Subsection (c).

 (e) A wholesale dealer who accepts a postdated check, a note or memorandum, or participates in a scheme to assist a retailer in the violation of this section commits an offense.